rashadrahman/minesweeper/ReadMe.txt

-Name: Mohammad Rashadur Rahman
-Student No.: 300040646
-Section: B
-Description: The game minesweeper
+basic implementation of the game minesweeper